'Definitely the best book ever written about crossing Asia in a red corvette.' - Ralf the Wonder Llama.

 Timescale - Five months

-The Road to the East is due for release in the winter of 2020/21.
+The Road to the East is due for release in 2021.
 For updates on its release, sign up to our mailing list using the form at the bottom of the page.

 The resulting book is a celebration of automotive adventures big and small, near and far.
 So varied is its subject matter that you never quite know what's coming next, as the prose jumps from the Tibetan Plateau, framed by the Corvette's windscreen, to a Fiat 126 battling through the Arctic winter, or from a three-wheeled rickshaw in Kathmandu to a trip across the frozen Baltic Sea in a Jaguar XJ6.
 Yep, from Burmese Monks to Kazakh nightclubs; from Moroccan souqs to Icelandic thunderstorms and from flimsy Honda motorbikes to overlanding Rolls Royces, The Road to the East is shaping up to be a love letter to automotive escapades which pretty much has it all.